diegolavalledev/diegolavalle.com/README.md

 python3 -m http.server --directory www
 ```

+## Generating the site

+Make sure you export an environment variable named `GITHUB_API_TOKEN` containing your GitHub token.
+This can also be done via scheme settings on Xcode or on Netlify's configuration.

 ## Set up publishing

 In Netlify add the `data` branch to _Site settings, Build & deploy, Branches, Branch deploys_.